Nursing Student Handbook

 Evaluations and Awards

 Students are given the opportunity to provide on-going feedback on courses and faculty.
-At the end of each semester, students will complete an on-line evaluation regarding their opinions on the course content, faculty's teaching ability, and clinical site.
-Selected evaluations are made available on-line.
+At the end of each semester, students will complete an anonymous online evaluation regarding their opinions on the course content, faculty's teaching ability, and clinical site.
+Selected evaluations are made available online.
 Careful thought should go into these evaluations especially since the information may be useful in supporting decisions related to the nursing program.

-Students also evaluate themselves mid-semester and at the end of each clinical course, and they also evaluate the clinical agency they were assigned to each semester.
-Senior students also complete an exit survey and alumni survey that is mailed out after graduation.
+Students are required to complete the anonymous evaluations for the clinical site.
+Senior students also complete an exit survey during NURS 480 and an alumni survey that is mailed out nine months after graduation.

-Students are acknowledged and given awards based on academic performance and other criteria established by the Department of Nursing.
+Students are acknowledged and given awards based on academic performance and other criteria established by the DON.

 Department of Nursing Awards